tidymodels/planning/case-weights/implementation-proposal.md

 specify the model spec but rarely use `parsnip::fit()` directly, instead going through a workflow or using tune.
 Because of that, I think that `parsnip::fit()` and `fit_xy()` should get a new `case_weights` argument that simply accepts a vector of weights.
+It might make sense to add a new flag to the `set_encoding()` functions that define new models (example [here](https://github.com/tidymodels/parsnip/blob/master/R/linear_reg_data.R#L22:L32)) to check for the ability for a model to use case weights.

 -   This is the obvious choice for
     `fit_xy(x, y, …, case_weights = NULL)` , where `x` and `y` are